Oilers vs Stars Odds, Spread, and Total

 Oilers vs Stars Predictions and Picks

-Edmonton ranks 11th in scoring, 14th in goals against, 11th on the power play, and 16th on the penalty kill.
-The offense showed up in Game 1, but their performance in goals against and penalty killing was well below average.
-Leon Draisaitl leads the team in both goals and points and had his second-best game of the playoffs with one goal and two assists.
-Coming off two strong defensive performances before this series, Edmonton will look to generate more scoring from its second line and stay out of the penalty box, especially when holding a lead.
+Edmonton is ranked 11th in scoring, 14th in goals against, 11th on the power play, and 16th on the penalty kill.
+All of those areas improved in Game 4, and the goaltending continues to be elite.
+Leon Draisaitl leads the team in goals and points, and he has recorded at least one point in every game of this series.
+The Oilers don't need to change much for Game 5.

-Dallas ranks third in scoring, sixth in goals against, 17th on the power play, and fourth on the penalty kill.
-In Game 1, the offense was dominant, the defense solid, and the power play exceptional.
-Matt Duchene leads the team in assists and points; he had a decent Game 1, scoring a goal but finishing with a minus-two rating.
-The Stars proved they can score in bunches and will look to maintain consistent offensive pressure throughout Game 2.
+Dallas is ranked third in scoring, sixth in goals against, 17th on the power play, and fourth on the penalty kill.
+In Game 4, the scoring was well below average, the defense was decent, and special teams play essentially cost the Stars the game.
+Jason Robertson leads the team in goals and has scored the only goals for Dallas in their past two games.
+Game 4 was arguably the Stars' best attempt at putting together a complete 60-minute effort in this series, and it was 2-1 late in the third before the Oilers added two empty-netters.

-The Oilers were just 20 minutes away from stealing Game 1, playing well on both sides of the puck through the first two periods.
-Edmonton got a strong effort from their top line and has shown they can elevate their play when needed.
-The Stars will likely come out with a stronger start in Game 2, but the Oilers should regain their usual third-period form.
+Three of the four games in the series would have hit the under if the Stars hadn't exploded on the power play in the third period of Game 1.
+It seems like Dallas is close to limiting the Oilers' offense and returning to their defensive style of hockey.
+The Stars tend to find their game again on home ice, and in a must-win situation, they should be able to generate more consistent scoring and improve their puck possession.